 If you're not sure whether something is a Code of Conduct problem, please reach out — we want to hear your concerns and do our best to reduce harm to this community.

 We will acknowledge your message ASAP, work quickly to determine an appropriate response, and let you know our response.
-For example, if an event participant harasses or disrupts people, we may revoke their event ticket and ban them from future events.
+For example, if an event attendee harasses or disrupts people, we may revoke their event ticket and ban them from future events.

 This applies to all Roguelike Celebration virtual and physical spaces, including chat and talk content.